16 Text Analysis 2

 16.2.2.1 Example: Using tf-idf to Analyze a Corpus of Physics Texts

-Let’s download the following the following (translated) documents dealing with different ideas in science:
+Let’s download the following (translated) documents dealing with different ideas in science:

 • Discourse on Floating Bodies by Galileo Galilei, born 1564,